chardskarth/obsidian-better-checklist/README.md

 This plugin allows you to create task filters so you can group your tasks across your vault into checklists.

 <video src="https://github.com/user-attachments/assets/a43292e0-29c5-45bb-8e65-3e0eb288c567"></video>

+## Features
-## Usage - Create a checklist filter
+- Create multiple checklist filters

-You have to create a filter so you can create a checklist.

-// record

-## Usage - View your checklists

-Adding multiple checklist filter, creates a consolidated view of all kinds of tasks in your vault.

-// record
+- Filter checklists by selecting which pages should match and find tasks from
+- Temporarily deactivate some checklist filters in the settings

-## Usage - Tagging your tasks
+- Grouping your tasks by having top level tags
   This plugin assumes that you organize your tasks into specific tags.

-// screenshot tasks under a tag

 ## Configuration